broccolijs/broccoli/docs/new-rebuild-api.md

 `.read` API and the new `.rebuild` API at the same time.

 Broccoli up to 0.13.x supports only plugins that provide the old `.read` API.
-Broccoli 0.13.4 will additionally throw a descriptive error message if a plugin only provides the new `.rebuild` API.
+Broccoli 0.13.4 additionally throws a helpful error message if a plugin only provides the new `.rebuild` API.

 Broccoli 0.14.x supports plugins that provide the old `.read` API as well as plugins that provide the new `.rebuild` API.
 If a plugin provides both APIs,